All about Rosacea

 Although rosacea is a chronic (long-term) condition, it is not considered contagious or infectious.
 There is no evidence that rosacea can be spread by contact with the skin, sharing towels, or through inhalation.

 The causes and risk factors of rosacea

 The exact cause of rosacea is still unknown and many who are affected by it are unaware of their condition.
 The basic process seems to involve dilation of the small blood vessels.
 Suspected causes of rosacea include but are not limited to genetic factors, genetics plus sun exposure, gastrointestinal disease, and medications that cause blood vessels to widen.

 Additionally, a variety of triggers are known to cause rosacea to flare:

 Emotional factors such as stress, fear, anxiety, and embarrassment may trigger blushing and aggravate rosacea.

 A flare-up can be caused by changes in the weather such as extreme cold or heat.
-According to Dr Litt, rosacea sufferers need to manage their activities carefully to avoid flare-ups, especially during the winter season as there are both high indoor heat and outdoor cold temperature (1).
+According to Dr Litt, rosacea sufferers need to manage their activities carefully to avoid flare-ups, especially during the winter season as there are both high indoor heat and outdoor cold temperatures (1).

-Sun exposure: sun-damaged skin is generally associated with rosacea as sun exposure cause redness and blood vessel dilation as well as heat up the skin and body overall.
+Sun exposure: sun-damaged skin is generally associated with rosacea as sun exposure causes redness and blood vessel dilation as well as heat up the skin and body overall.
 Thus, it increases rosacea symptoms in the skin.

 This includes exercise, alcohol consumption, and diet.
 Research shows that spicy food may aggravate rosacea.
 Many patients may also notice flares around the holidays, particularly Christmas and New Year’s holidays as they drink more alcohol around that time.